 | MSRP | $140 | $130 |

 The big change in the v6 is the upper.
 Salomon redesigned the mesh to be more breathable while maintaining that locked-in Sensifit feel.
-On hot days (I tested in 80F+ humidity on the Appalachian foothills), my feet stayed noticeably drier than in the v5.
+If you often run in heat and humidity, check recent owner reviews for real-world breathability reports before buying.

 Midsole?
 Same EnergyCell+ EVA foam.
 No PEBA, no carbon plate, no fancy nonsense.
 This is a workhorse, not a race shoe.